Debbiepimpo/furlong-helpdesk/README.md

 #### Manual tests in detail

-- Profesional Services application
+- **Professional Services application**
 1. If click on add to cart, number on cart icon will reflected and encrease acordingly.
-2. If click on view, page will redirect to a view in depth the Profesional service package details.
+2. If click on view, page will redirect to a view in depth the Professional service package details.
 3. The @login_required was added across the site to only allow registered users access.

-- Hours application
+- **Calendar application**
 1. If the admin change status of the slot required, the colour and the status will be reflected into the calendar.

-- Cart application
+- **Cart application**
-1. A user can see all Profesional Services added to cart's user logged.
+1. A user can see all Professional Services added to cart's user logged.
 2. Delete button deletes it from the cart if is only one package, Remove button is for decrease the number of packages by one already added to cart.

-- Checkout application
+- **Checkout application**
 1. Checked customer data and paymenet forms are correctly validated.
 2. Error message will be displayed if the payment details are incorrect.
 3. Success message will be provided if payment is successful.
 4. Professional Service will be reflected and the total hours available will be incremented at profile page on successful payment.

+- **Account application**
+    - Registration
+        1. Navigate to the registration page.
+        2. Enter the email address of an already registered user and a new username.
+        3. Ensure that an error message appears, saying that email is already registered.
+        4. Enter a unique email address and the username of an already registered user.
+        5. Ensure that an error message appears saying that a user with that username already exists.

+    - Login
+        1. Navigate to the login page.
+        2. Login as each registered user in turn, entering correct username and password combinations.
+        3. Ensure that the users are logged in successfuly.
+        4. Attempt to log in as each registered user, entering incorrect username and password combinations.
+        5. Ensure that an error message displays.

-- Account application
+    - Password Reset
-1.Check
+        1. Click on the password reset link on the login page.
+        2. Ensure that a page appears inviting me to enter my email address.
+        3. Enter my email address in the box and click the Reset Password button.
+        4. Ensure that a page appears telling me that an email has been sent.
+        5. Check my inbox for the email.
+        6. Click on the link in the email and ensure that a page appears invting me to enter a new password.
+        8. Login with the new password to ensure that it has been changed successfully.

 ## Deployment